Embedded Graph Convolutional Networks for Real-Time Event Data Processing on SoC FPGAs: Acknowledgements

--3.5em \begin{IEEEbiography}[{ }]{Kamil Jeziorek} received the Master of Science degree in Automation and Robotics in 2023 at AGH University of Krakow.
-He is currently pursuing the Ph.D. degree under the supervision of Prof. M. Gorgon.
-His research interests include embedded vision systems that use event-driven cameras and methods based on deep neural networks. \end{IEEEbiography} -3em \begin{IEEEbiography} [{ }]{Piotr Wzorek} received his Engineering Degree in Automation and Robotics in 2020 and his Master of Science degree in Intelligent Control Systems in 2021.
-He is currently pursuing the Ph.D. degree and works as research assistant at AGH University of Krakow.
-Has scientific experience in object detection and classification using event cameras.
-Interested in acceleration of perception systems for embedded platforms, mainly for SoC FPGAs. \end{IEEEbiography} -3em \begin{IEEEbiography} [{ }]{Krzysztof Błachut} received the Master of Science degree in 2019 in Automation and Robotics at AGH University of Krakow, where is currently pursuing the Ph.D. degree and working as research assistant.
-His professional interests include embedded vision systems, autonomous vehicles, video surveillance systems, event cameras and heterogeneous computing platforms such as SoC FPGAs and eGPUs. \end{IEEEbiography} -3em \begin{IEEEbiography}[{ }]{Andrea Pinna} received the engineer diploma in microelectronic from the University of Genoa (Italy), in 1999, and the Ph.D. degree in electronic system from the University Pierre and Marie Curie (Paris -- France), in 2003.
+{ } {\textbf{Andrea Pinna} received the engineer diploma in microelectronic from the University of Genoa (Italy), in 1999, and the Ph.D. degree in electronic system from the University Pierre and Marie Curie (Paris – France), in 2003.
 He was an Associate Professor from 2004 to 2022 at Sorbonne University (previously Pierre and Marie Curie University) in Paris, France.
-Between 2006 and 2011, he worked in the industrial and semiconductor sector as a~Project Manager for innovative and technology transfer projects.
-He joined the Lip6 laboratory at Sorbonne University in 2011 and has been a~full professor since September 2023.
+Between 2006 and 2011, he worked in the industrial and semiconductor sector as a Project Manager for innovative and technology transfer projects.
+He joined the Lip6 laboratory at Sorbonne University in 2011 and has been a full professor since September 2023.
 His main research works are designing intelligent medical devices based on embedded systems to support data analysis and diagnosis.
-He also explores reconfigurable and edge-computing architectures and vision system-on-chip to develop new co-design methods for embedded AI systems. \end{IEEEbiography} -3em \begin{IEEEbiography} [{ }]{Tomasz Kryjak} is an Assistant Professor at the Embedded Vision Systems Group, Department of Automatic Control and Robotics, AGH University of Krakow, Poland.
-His research focuses on embedded perception and control systems implemented in SoC FPGAs (using hardware/software co-design).
-His application area includes mobile robotics (drones and self-driving cars), advanced driver assistance systems (ADAS), and advanced video surveillance systems (object detection, recognition and tracking).
-He works with event cameras, embedded AI, and neuromorphic computing.
-He is an IEEE Senior Member, a~steering committee member of the DASIP and DSD conferences, a~TCP member of the ARC conference and an associate editor of the Microprocessors and Microsystems Journal.
-He has authored and co-authored more than 120 scientific papers. \end{IEEEbiography}
+He also explores reconfigurable and edge-computing architectures and vision system-on-chip to develop new co-design methods for embedded AI systems.} \\